What more can you do with Ansible AWX?

 System Administrator: Administrator (also known as Superuser) has admin, read, and write privileges over the entire Ansible AWX.
 A System Administrator is typically responsible for managing all aspects of Ansible AWX and delegating responsibilities for day-to-day work to various Users.

-- A specific user can have:
+- A specific user can have the following:

 - Job Templates